phyletica/phyletica.github.io/teaching/s4b/setup/index.md

 Because our ultimate goal is for you to continue using computational skills beyond this course, we are not going to force you to use a ``pre-cooked'' computer environment in the form of a container or virtual machine.
+Nor will we use a web-based learning platform that doesn't allow you to easily *apply* what you are learning.
-Rather, we are going to help you to establish an environment in which you are comfortable working.
+Rather, we are going to help you to establish an environment in which you are comfortable learning and applying the skills you're developing.

 The tools you will need installed on your computer for this class are:

--   Unix-like shell (e.g., Bash)
+-   Unix-like shell (e.g., Bash or Zsh)
+-   Conda package manager
 -   Git
--   Python (Version 3)
 -   A text editor

-Below we provide some resources and recommendations for installing these tools on Windows, MacOSX, and Linux.
+Below we provide some resources and recommendations for installing these tools on Windows, Mac OSX, and Linux.
-However, you are certainly free to explore other configurations.
+However, you are certainly free to explore other configurations, as long as you have a unix-like shell with access to `conda` and `git`, and a text editor

 ## Unix-like shell